lichkitsch/campaigns/rules_rewrite.md

 </table>

 ## Powers and Items
-Characters can use special powers and items to as bonus points to action rolls or extra damage to damage dice rolls based on their level and the power/item's rank.
+Characters can use special powers and items to add bonus points to action rolls or extra dice to damage rolls based on their level and the power/item's rank.
 Characters have 6 powers and can carry up to `10+STR` items at a time.
+The power/item ranks are as follows:

 |  | F | D | C | B | A | S |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | **Stat** | `+/-1` | `+/-2` | `+/-3` | `+/-4` | `+/-5` | `+/-6` |
 | **Max HP** | `4d4` | `6d6` | `8d8` | `10d10` | `12d12` | `10d20` |
 | **DMG** | `1d4` | `1d6` | `1d8` | `1d10` | `1d12` | `1d20` |

+Some items have requirements, such as a minimum specific stat score, that the character must meet before they can use the bonus.
+For example, a heavy hammer might require `STR+3` to swing it effectively.

 ### Limits and Consequences
 Bonuses from powers and items can only be used a limited number of times per long rest (8 hours) based on your level.
 To find the limit for a rank, divide your level by the stat bonus (rounded down).